Killer Frost: Caitlin Snow

 In September 2011, The New 52 rebooted DC's continuity; Killer Frost is reintroduced in September 2013, as the "Villains Month" part of the Forever Evil – she was featured in the one-shot Justice League of America (vol. 3) #7.2, also titled Killer Frost #1.
-She can also be seen on the cover of Forever Evil #1, which hints at her involvement in that series.
+She is also seen on the cover of Forever Evil #1, which hints at her involvement in that series.
 Killer Frost is revealed to be Dr. Caitlin Snow, a scientist who was sent to a S.T.A.R.
 Labs outpost in the Arctic to work on a thermodynamic engine whose creator had committed suicide.
 Snow soon discovered the place had been infiltrated by H.I.V.E. agents.
 When they tried to kill her inside the engine, Snow frantically ripped off the coolant system, merging her body with ice.
 Transformed into a heat vampire, she killed the H.I.V.E. agents out of revenge.
 She then wandered out into the cold until she came across a Norwegian camp and took their heat.
 Hijacking a helicopter, she made it back to her hometown Pittsburgh.
 She even created a suit that helped her retain heat for longer.
 She later encountered the superhero Firestorm and discovered that his powers could temporarily heal her mutation.
 She tried recreating the Firestorm matrix several times, only to fail with each attempt.
 When Firestorm and the Justice League were declared dead by the Crime Syndicate, she lost hope for a cure to her condition.

-In DC Rebirth, Caitlin Snow is taken to Belle Reve Penitentiary, where she is introduced to the Suicide Squad and offered a place on the team by Amanda Waller.
-She accepts and joins the team.
-She helps the Suicide Squad in their fight against the Justice League, but subsequently assists them against Maxwell Lord when he is possessed by Eclipso, whose attempt to tap into her "darkest desire" only unlocks her desire to make a difference.
+In DC Rebirth, Caitlin Snow is taken to Belle Reve Penitentiary, where she is introduced to the Suicide Squad and recruited into the team by Amanda Waller.
+Snow helps the Suicide Squad in their fight against the Justice League, but subsequently assists them against Maxwell Lord when he is possessed by Eclipso, whose attempt to tap into her "darkest desire" only unlocks her desire to make a difference.
 She then has to save all the Suicide Squad and the Justice League by absorbing the energy out of Superman and using it against Lord.
 Afterwards, Waller is forced to release Snow into Batman's custody.
-She then joined the new Justice League of America made up of Batman, the Atom, Lobo, Black Canary, Vixen, and the Ray.
+Snow goes on to join the new Justice League of America alongside Batman, Atom, Lobo, Black Canary, Vixen, and Ray.